30-Day Money Back Guarantee

 Integrating Probiotics into Your Wellness Routine

 Start your morning by taking your probiotic with a fiber-rich breakfast, perhaps steel-cut oats topped with berries, or a smoothie blended with spinach and banana.
 The natural prebiotics in these foods work alongside the inulin fiber in our formula to nourish your beneficial bacteria.
-For afternoon support, add fermented foods like a small serving of sauerkraut with lunch or kefir as a post-workout recovery drink.
+For afternoon support, add fermented foods like a small serving of sauerkraut with lunch or kefir as a post-workout option.

 Simple Gut-Supporting Meal Additions